-- Issue register: Keep a record of issues that need to be assigned, tracked and resolved.
-These can be payroll errors, consultant recommendations and payroll config decisions. - Underpayment register: Keeping records of what employees were underpaid, why and when it was resolved. - Overpayment register: Keeping records of employee overpayments, actions taken and outstanding amounts.
+- Issue register: Track and manage issues including payroll errors, consultant recommendations and payroll config decisions. - Under/over payment register: Record of what employees were under/over paid, why and when it was resolved. - Employee actions register: Record of reminders, exceptions and processes performed against an employee.